pnnl/ExaGO/docs/developer_guidelines.md

 This will ensure you are rebased on the most recent development branch.
 If you see [open merge requests on ExaGO's repository](https://gitlab.pnnl.gov/exasgd/frameworks/exago/-/merge_requests) that touch the same lines of code that you are working on, please coordinate with the developers of that merge request so your work doesn't conflict.
-Ideally, only one person is working on a single part of the codebase - this prevents situations which require difficult rebases, which are extremely error-prone.

 #### P001: Don't Run Continuous Integration Pipelines If You Only Changed Documentation